Permafrost/Tundra/README.md

       Use this input argument when `$documents` contains like formats (for example, when all items adhere to the exact same [XML] MIME type).
+    * `$namespaces` is a list of namespace prefixes and the URIs they map to, used when emitting [XML] content with elements in one or more namespaces.
+Use this input argument when `$documents` contains unlike formats (for example, a mixture of [XML] formats that use different namespaces).
+    * `$namespace` is a list of namespace prefixes and the URIs they map to, used when emitting [XML] content with elements in one or more namespaces.
+Use this input argument when `$documents` contains like formats (for example, when all items adhere to the exact same [XML] MIME type using the same namespaces).
     * `$schemas` is an optional input list with the same number of items as `$documents`, where `$schemas[n]` is used to serialize `$contents[n]` as [XML] or Flat File, and can have the following values: